General affine adjunctions, Nullstellens\"atze, and dualities: Introduction

-Before turning to the proofs, we comment on related literature.
-The idea of generalising the classical affine adjunction to an algebraic setting is far from new.
-In \cite{daniyarova2012algebraic} and subsequent papers, various elements of abstract algebraic geometry for finitary varieties of algebras are developed.
-The authors use this to apply geometric methods in universal algebra.
-However, they do not relate their theory to duality theory, so the overlap with our results is modest.
+This category-theoretic generalisation indicates that one can construct general affine adjunctions well beyond the standard setting of universal algebra investigated in Section \ref{sec:algebraic}; see Section \ref{syntacticcategories} for a discussion of possible applications in the context of syntactic categories and theories of presheaf type.

-In \cite{diers1999affine} Diers develops a framework generalising the classical affine adjunction for rings of polynomials to the context of (possibly infinitary) algebraic theories.
-He establishes, for any algebra $L$ in a given variety, an adjunction between a category of ``affine subsets'' over $L$ and a category of ``algebraic systems'', as well as an adjunction between a category of ``affine algebraic sets'' and the category of algebras of the given sort, specialising to a duality between the former category and a category of ``functional algebras'' over $L$.
-The notion of (algebraic) affine set in the sense of Diers is significantly different from ours: indeed, it amounts to a pair $(X, A(X))$ consisting of a set $X$ and of a subalgebra of the algebra $L^{X}$.
-Nonetheless, in section \ref{ssolution} we show that Diers' ``system-solution'' adjunction can be obtained from our general categorical framework with an appropriate choice of the parameters.
-Another important difference between Diers' approach and ours consists in the fact that the categories of algebras involved in his other adjunction are not categories of \emph{presented algebras} (i.e., algebras equipped with a presentation) as it is the case in our setting, nor the objects of his category of affine algebraic sets are presented as \emph{subsets} of affine spaces.
+In Section \ref{s:concreteness} we undertake the task of comparing our theory with the well-established theory of concrete dual adjunctions, through a number of constructions, results, and comments that help clarifying the relationship between the two theories.
+We postpone the relevant bibliographic references to that section.
+Here, on the other hand, we mention some further literature that relates to our paper.

-There is also a strong connection between our approach and the theory of dualities generated by a dualising object (see e.g.\ \cite{barr2008isbell}, \cite{clark1998natural}, and \cite{MR1147921}).
-In section \ref{sec:representable} we show that, whenever $\S$ is the category of sets and maps, and $\I$ is representable, our adjunction can be seen as one induced by a dualising object.
-Moreover, in section \ref{universality} we show that every duality between categories satisfying mild requirements can be obtained from the general categorical framework developed in Part \ref{part:general}.
+In \cite{Diers} Diers develops a framework that abstracts the classical ring-theoretic adjunction recalled above to (possibly infinitary) varieties of algebras.
+For any given algebra $L$ in a variety he establishes an adjunction between a category of ``affine subsets'' over $L$ and a category of ``algebraic systems'', as well as an adjunction between a category of ``affine algebraic sets'' and the category of algebras of the given sort.
+This second adjunction restrict to a duality between the former category and a category of ``functional algebras'' over $L$.
+Diers does not focus on presented algebras, as we do with the intent of providing a direct abstraction of the notion of polynomial.
+Diers' affine (algebraic) sets amounts to pairs $(X, A(X))$ consisting of a set $X$ and a subalgebra $A(X)$ of the algebra $L^{X}$, and thus differ from ours.
+They also differ in another, more general respect, in that they do not come with an explicit embedding into an ambient space, as ours do.